 - Sudden vision dimness, especially in one eye

 - Sudden and severe headache with no apparent cause, followed by rapid loss of consciousness

 - Sudden falls or unexplained dizziness

-"All of those symptoms may be difficult to remember, which may explain why so many Americans report not knowing the signs of a stroke," Kester said.
-"Instead of remembering a whole list of symptoms, think of the acronym F.A.S.T."
+“All of those symptoms may be difficult to remember, which may explain why so many Americans report not knowing the signs of a stroke,” said Kester.
+“Instead of remembering a whole list of symptoms, think of the acronym F.A.S.T.”

 If one arm is weak or numb, it’s another sign of a potential stroke.
 If you suspect someone is having a stroke, ask them to raise both arms to see if one arm drifts down.

-"Another telltale sign of a stroke is slurred speech - is the person unable to speak or hard to understand?
-Ask them to repeat a simple sentence to tell if their speech is affected," Kester explained.
+“Another telltale sign of a stroke is slurred speech – is the person unable to speak or hard to understand?
+Ask them to repeat a simple sentence to tell if their speech is affected,” said Kester.

 And if you see any of these symptoms, the “T” in F.A.S.T. becomes imperative.

-"If someone is experiencing any of these symptoms, even if they seem to go away, call 911 immediately," Kester said.
-"Getting to the hospital right away is crucial in preventing serious disability or death."
+“If someone is experiencing any of these symptoms, even if they seem to go away, call 9-1-1 immediately,” said Kester.
+“Getting to the hospital right away is crucial in preventing serious disability or death.”